13 Ways to Make Your Life Ten Times Easier ASAP

 By Kate Ferguson

-Okay I don’t know if these tips will precisely make your life ten times easier, but I do know that they will in fact make it easier.
+I’ll be honest.
+I don’t know that these tips will precisely make your life ten times easier, but I do know that they will, in fact, make it easier.
 I know this because they have been paramount in making my own life way easier.
-There are of course, a lot more than eleven ways to make your life easier.
+Changing habits changes lives.
+There are, of course, a lot more than 13 ways to make your life easier.
 But let’s start with these.

 1. Don’t Be Mad at Who You Were